yurijeon-g/A-B-Testing-Landing-Pages/README.md

 # A-B-Testing-Landing-Pages

 This project contains an analysis of an A/B test, which is a commonly used method to compare two different versions of a product or service.
-In this particular case, we are comparing two versions of a page to determine which version leads to more engagement.
+In this particular case, we are comparing two versions of a landing page to determine which version leads to more engagement.
 We will be comparing the conversion rates of two pages.
+As we don't have any prior knowledge about whether the new design will have a better or worse (or equal) performance than the current design, we will opt for a two-tailed test.
+We'll also set a confidence level of 95%.

 ## Data